Is electronic ‘paperwork’ right for your practice?

 Electronic paperwork, however, transfers and stores information on secure, electronic forms that are filled out digitally.

 As mentioned above, electronic paperwork reduces administrative burden…ultimately saving providers on paying staff for hours they spend on filing and scanning paperwork.
-According to experts, electronic paperwork also reduces the likelihood of errors (which could prove costly to providers and dangerous for patients).
+According to experts, electronic records also reduce the likelihood of errors or access by unauthorized persons.

-Electronic paperwork does more than just reduce waste and error, however.
-It also improves communication between providers, making it easier for healthcare practitioners to get a comprehensive view of a patient’s health by accessing a shared record.
+Electronic records do more than just reduce waste and error, however.
+They also help improve communication between providers, making it easier for healthcare practitioners to get a comprehensive view of a patient’s health by accessing a shared record.

-Finally, electronic paperwork expedites the retrieval of vital patient information–so that providers can quickly pull what they need during any given appointment.
+Finally, electronic paperwork expedites the retrieval of vital patient information, so providers can quickly pull what they need during any given appointment.

 The short answer?
 Yes.

 Regardless of what kind of care practice you run, electronic paperwork can benefit you.
-Here are a few ideas for how integrating electronic paperwork into your practice could be a game-changing strategy.
+Here are a few ideas for how integrating electronic records in your practice could be a game-changing strategy.

-Practitioners who offer mental healthcare services have a similar challenge to conventional practices: receiving and potentially communicating critically private patient information.
+Practitioners who offer mental healthcare services have a similar challenge to other medical practices: receiving and potentially communicating critically private patient information.

-Electronic paperwork can help by allowing counselors, psychologists, and psychiatrists to create custom forms for patients to share information about their personal history, mental health, and past trauma.
-As we’ll talk about in just a minute, using an electronic paperwork platform also gives patients a way to privately message their providers–creating an avenue for quick, safe communication.
+Electronic paperwork can help by enabling counselors, psychologists and psychiatrists to create custom forms for patients to share information about their personal history, mental health and past trauma.
+Using an electronic records and practice-management platform also enables patients to privately message their providers…creating an avenue for quick, secure communication.